moq-wg/moq-transport/draft-lcurley-warp.md

 --- middle

 # Overview
-Warp is a live video transport protocol that utilizes the {{QUIC}} network protocol.
+Warp is a live video transport protocol that utilizes the QUIC network protocol {{QUIC}}.

-The live stream is split into segments ({{segments}}) at I-frame boundaries.
-These are fragmented MP4 files as defined in {{ISOBMFF}}.
-Initialization segments contain track metadata while media segments contain either video or audio samples.

-QUIC streams ({{streams}}) are used to transfer messages and segments between endpoints.
+QUIC streams ({{streams}}) are used to transfer segments and messages.
 These streams are prioritized based on the contents, such that the most important media is delivered during congestion.

+Segments ({{segments}}) are fragmented MP4 containers {{ISOBMFF}}.
+Initialization segments contain track metadata while media segments contain media samples.

 Messages ({{messages}}) are sent over streams alongside segments.
-These are used to carry necessary metadata and control messages.
+These are used to carry necessary metadata about segments and control playback.

 ## Terms and Definitions